PAUL34913/msp1-cv/README.md

 -   Re-designing form to not use bubbles for validation messages
 -   Form validation complete, responsive and working
 -   Removed dead class attirbutes and links from form
--   Created new contact form footer
+-   Created new contact form footer image
--   Redsigned form image position and response
+-   Moved form image position and changed response with show/hide

 ## Known Bugs